Call or Text Us Now! 845 244 4888

 Just in case you want to try out other video editing tools aside from those two, this handy table from Filmora Blog should be useful for you.

-We’ve created a far-reaching list of video editing software with their features and price.
+We’ve curated a far-reaching list of video editing software with their features and prices.
 You can check them out at The Complete List of Video Marketing Tools.

 Your best-fit software might be taking up lots of space on your disk.
-Below is the way you can deal with it.
+The next question is, how can you optimize your hardware?

-It’s essential to make some more space for the software so you can enhance your device performance so can do the editing much more effectively.
+It’s essential to make some more space for the software so you can enhance your device’s performance and edit more effectively.

 You’ll need at least 8 but preferably 16 gigabytes of RAM.
 So, make sure to keep your system resources improved and enhanced.

-Video cards allow you to create an online video with extremely high resolution (4K and 1080p resolution) and make the whole editing process less time-consuming.
+Video cards allow you to create online videos with extremely high resolutions (4K and 1080p) and make the entire editing process less time-consuming.

-AMD and Nvidia are just the two most commonly-used brands in the graphics cards market, so you can either go for an AMD or Nvidia graphics card.
+AMD and Nvidia are just the two most commonly used brands in the graphics card market, so you can either go for an AMD or an Nvidia graphics card.

-One of the most crucial components of a computer when it comes to video editing is the processor.
+One of the most crucial components of a computer for video editing is the processor.
 The faster your processor is, the faster your render times will be.

-In this matter, make sure to buy the best processor you can afford.
+In this case, ensure that you purchase the best processor you can afford.
 Intel Core i7 is one of the most popular processors among professionals.

-In a video editing process, most video editors rely on the keyboard to navigate the software.
-But, the gaming mouse seems like a smart solution– eliminating the necessity of stretching your hand to push buttons on your keyboard every time.
+However, the gaming mouse seems like a smart optional solution, eliminating the need to stretch your hand to push buttons on your keyboard every time.

-To help yourself get comfortable, you could opt for a gaming mouse such as the Logitech G502 or something similar that provides the same level of flexibility and comfort.
+To help yourself get comfortable, consider opting for a gaming mouse like the Logitech G502 or a similar model that offers the same level of flexibility and comfort.

 Visualize Your Final Output